Get access to 25+ premium quizzes, mini-courses, and downloadable cheat sheets for FREE.

 Alveolar-Capillary Membrane – a layer of tissue that serves as a barrier through which gas exchange occurs between the alveoli and pulmonary capillaries.

-Alveoli – tiny air sacs that are arranged in clusters within the lungs where the gas exchange of oxygen and carbon dioxide molecules takes place
+Alveoli – tiny, balloon-like sacs in the lungs where the exchange of oxygen and carbon dioxide occurs between the air and the bloodstream.

 Ambulation – the process of helping a patient gain the ability to walk without any type of assistance.